-This pandemic has put a dent or straight-up halt to a lot of traveling this last year, so I decided to incorporate a lot of domestic travel on my agenda for 2021, starting with Chicago, a city I've always wanted to visit!
+This pandemic has put a dent or straight-up halt to a lot of traveling over this last year, so I decided to put a lot of domestic travel on my agenda for 2021, starting with Chicago, a city I’ve always wanted to visit!

-My flight's total cost was $108.20 with a United Airlines roundtrip with a carryon and personal item for free.
-Checked bags were $35 each way, saving me $70 the entire trip.
-I flew out of the Orlando International Airport (MCO), which had people in it but was pretty empty for the most part.
+My flight’s total cost was $108.20 for a roundtrip from the Orlando International Airport (MCO) with United Airlines.
+My ticket included a carry-on and personal item for free.
+Checked bags were $35 each way, so I saved $70 by taking a carry-on with me.
+The airport was pretty empty for the most part.

-This airline was also following the boarding from back to front rule and on arrival, releasing passengers in batches (which everyone actually listened to surprisingly, lol).
+United Airlines was also following the boarding from back to front rule and on arrival, releasing passengers in batches according to their seats.
 Snacks and a water bottle were given in a goodie bag, and some middle seats were empty.

-Chicago has (2) main airports: Chicago O' Hare International Airport and Chicago Midway International Airport.
-I flew into O'Hare just based on how far it was from my hotel.
+Chicago has two main airports: the Chicago O’ Hare International Airport and Chicago Midway International Airport.
+I flew into O’Hare just based on how far it was from my hotel.
 A Google search will help you figure this out, so you know the best choice for you.

-Leaving the airport, we took the metro to get to our hotel, which included a bit of walking with our carryons, but it was fine, just cold!
-You can read more about navigating through the metro below:
+Leaving the airport, my bestfriend and I took the metro to get to our hotel, which included a bit of walking with our carry-ons in the freezing cold, but we managed.

-Breakfast here was pretty basic due to COVID: the option of bottled water or cup of coffee with a goody bag of a Nutri-Grain bar, yogurt, and a pastry.
-They also have a small gym available for use!
+Breakfast here was pretty basic due to COVID: The option of bottled water or cup of coffee with a goody bag of a Nutri-Grain bar, yogurt, and a pastry.

 My favorite part was the digital key for check-in!
-I didn't have to get a physical key; I got to choose my room + what floor I was on through the app, and they have a chat feature for the front desk, which was convenient.
-I would stay again!
+I didn’t have to get a physical key.
+I got to choose my room + what floor I was on through the app, and they have a chat feature for the front desk, which was convenient.
+I would stay again for this reason alone.

-I always try to be as cheap as possible for my domestic travels if you didn't know!
-I'm not too picky as long as I have space and the area is clean, and the Hampton Inn was just that.
+I always try to be as cheap as possible for my domestic travels.
+I’m not too picky as long as I have space and the area is clean, and the Hampton Inn was just that.

 Chicago’s metro system operates using the Chicago Transit Authority (CTA).
 Leaving the airport and leading to the trains, there is a CTA ticket booth where you can purchase a pass based on how long you’re staying: a day, 3 days, etc. I chose the 3-day pass for $20, which was perfect for my length of stay.

-We aren't city girls, so taking a train was actually a first for me!
-I can imagine how annoying it gets as a resident, but from a tourist POV, the views were worth it.
+We aren’t city girls, so taking the metro in Chicago was my first time taking a metro.
+I can imagine how annoying it gets using the metro everyday as a resident, but from a tourist POV, the views were worth it and it was nice having a reliable transportation system to fall back on.

 Chicago has been doing a great job with implementing COVID precautions to help limit the spread of the virus.
-Keeping this in mind, many restaurants are just now opening up for dine-in vs. just doing carry-out.
-Also, a lot of hotels and main attractions are closed either due to COVID or just renovation purposes.
+Keeping this in mind, many restaurants were just opening up for dine-in when I visited the city.
+Also, a lot of hotels and main attractions are closed either due to COVID or renovation purposes.

-There will most likely be a sign on the door once you get there, even though Google will say it is open, so check on the actual website of your desired attraction and call before you leave!
+There will most likely be a sign on the door once you get there saying it’s closed, even though Google will say it is open, so check on the actual website of your desired attraction and call before you leave!

 Wildberry Pancakes & Cafe *Brunch*

-This place gets a solid 20/10 from me because wow.
-Probably the best brunch I have ever had in my life, no exaggerations!
+This place gets a solid 20/10 from me.
+Everything I had was delicious.
 The service here is so good, the staff is super nice, and the portions are huge.
 My meal was $15 for what is shown in the image.
-I want them to open a location in Florida, haha!
+I want them to open a location in Florida!

 Rock Bottom Restaurant & Brewery *Lunch/Dinner*

 Another 20/10!
 We visited this restaurant at a great time because they had just opened after months of being closed due to COVID.
-THANK THE LORD because I would've hated to miss out on this place that I ended up finding by accident!
-I ordered a kids meal for around $5-10, and the portion is so big you wouldn't believe it was meant for a kid.
-Try their Mac and cheese, then literally D.M. me on Instagram to tell me how you liked it!
+THANK THE LORD because I would’ve hated to miss out on this place that I ended up finding by accident!
+I ordered a kids meal for around $5-10, and the portion is so big you wouldn’t believe it was meant for a kid.
+Try their Mac and cheese, then come back and comment how you liked it!
+I would love to know because that was the best part!

 Nutella Cafe *Brunch*

-As if it wasn't obvious from the name if you absolutely hate Nutella, do not come here!
-Sometimes restaurants have foods that aren't dedicated to what they are solely known for, but not here.
-I don't really have Nutella on the regular, but I don't mind it either, so when I saw this cute place, I knew I had to try it!
+As if it wasn’t obvious from the name, if you absolutely hate Nutella, you may want to skip this place!
+Sometimes restaurants have foods that aren’t dedicated to what they are solely known for, but not here.
+Pretty much everything on the menu has nutella or is associated with sweetness of some sort.
+I don’t really have Nutella on the regular, but I don’t mind it either, so when I saw this cute place, I knew I had to try it!
 I ordered the French toast, which was delicious.
-I will say that I do not think their prices are worth what you will get, but it was a great experience.
-Just don't come here when you are super hungry!
+I will say that I do not think their prices are worth what you will get portion-wise, but it was a great experience.
+Just don’t come here when you are super hungry!

 Nando’s Peri-Peri *Lunch/Dinner*